 English for Restaurant Employees

 In recent years some of our instructors have conducted classes for kitchen workers at local restaurants.
 The curriculum has been tailored specifically for the needs of the workers and the businesses, and the workers are “on the clock” for the lessons.
 Among other benefits, restaurant managers have noticed that kitchen workers and the English-speaking front-of-the-house staff soon begin to function more smoothly and amicably as a team.

 “Not only does learning English help them in their personal lives, it provides them the opportunity to advance through the ranks,” says Phil Bowers, co-owner of Fountain Rock Management Corporation, which owns several local restaurants including Brewer’s Alley.
 “It can help someone who starts in the back as a dishwasher move up to wait staff or cook. . . .
 At first, when we offered the opportunity [to employees], they were a little apprehensive about it and we had only a few sign up.
 Now they’ve seen how much it has helped some of the other employees and more and more are wanting to sign up.”

 Nezih Pistar, owner of Fountain Rock restaurants Ayse Meze Lounge and Pistarro’s Ristorante Pizzeria Napoletana, says that “learning how to speak English not only helps employees on the job, but opens the doors to education and economic opportunity, benefiting the entire community.”

-We are looking for new workplace partnerships with businesses in Frederick County.
-There are many business sectors employing workers who have limited English or reading ability, including landscaping, agriculture, manufacturing, construction, housecleaning, health services, and bars and restaurants.
-The benefits to employers of having a literate, English-speaking workforce include improved attendance on the job, reduced errors, increased employee retention and morale, better safety records, and better relationships among workers.
+We are expanding our workplace partnerships with businesses in Frederick County.
+There are many business sectors employing workers who have limited English or reading ability, including manufacturing and assembly, warehousing, health care, restaurants, landscaping, agriculture, and others.
+Learn more HERE about the benefits to employers and employees of having a more literate, English-speaking workforce, including improved attendance on the job, increased employee retention and morale, better safety records, and stronger relationships among workers.